pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 - [WorkOrder Pro Endpoint Repository files](https://github.com/pattonsgirl/CS3900-AppSoftwareDev/tree/main/Microservices/work-order-pro-service/src/main/java/com/wsu/workorderproservice/repository)

 Resource DTO class contains:
-- add required lombok annotations
+- add required Lombok annotations
 - declare fields with appropriate datatype based on endpoint design.
 - add `@NotBlank` with appropriate message where fields cannot be `null` or blank
 - [WorkOrder Pro Endpoint DTO files](https://github.com/pattonsgirl/CS3900-AppSoftwareDev/tree/main/Microservices/work-order-pro-service/src/main/java/com/wsu/workorderproservice/dto)

 Resource Model class contains:
-- Add required jakarta & lombok annotations
+- Add required Jakarta & Lombok annotations
 - `@Table` annotation to customize the mapping between an entity class and the corresponding database table
 - mappings to table columns and entity fields
 - add JPA relationship mapping where appropriate if entity information is combination of information from other tables
 - [WorkOrder Pro Endpoint Model files](https://github.com/pattonsgirl/CS3900-AppSoftwareDev/tree/main/Microservices/work-order-pro-service/src/main/java/com/wsu/workorderproservice/model)

-### Github repository Expectations
+### GitHub repository Expectations

 `main` branch contains only **working** endpoints.
 If the endpoint does not work, leave it in its branch or repository for continued development.
 For their contributions to count, have documentation make clear to the microservices team about where to find the work.
 Your code on the `main` branch should always be operational (as in the application will start and working endpoints will respond)

 ### Honors / Bonus Requirements

 For a **minimum of one endpoint**:
 - GET mapping uses pagination
 - endpoint has a working Swagger `.yml` file that tests the endpoint's mappings
     - add this to a folder named `SWAGGER` in your group project folder

 ## Deliverables